Violence punctuates UW talk by Breitbart editor Milo Yiannopoulos

 Gayle Hammersley, a UW student, stood with friends in the middle of Red Square holding a sign that displayed her opposition to the speech.
 “We’re not OK with fascism and racism,” she said.
 “I don’t think this should be allowed.”

-Jimmy Michalee came up from Auburn with friends to hear the speech.
+Jimmy Michalec came up from Auburn with friends to hear the speech.
 He was wearing a red “Make America Great Again” hat, but he said he was a libertarian, and voted for Gary Johnson.
 He said he didn’t agree with the crowd’s tactics to try to shut down the speech, and believed everyone had a right to speak his or her mind.

 Ava Meier, a Pierce College student, called Yiannopoulos “the most fabulous villain on the internet.”